 I paint a lot of our furniture, including the fabric of furniture!
-The reason why I paint furniture is because color trends change and sometime I get bored with the color.
-Instead of spending the money and buying different furniture, I try to improve what I have.
+The reason why I paint furniture is that color trends change and sometimes I get bored with the color.
+Instead of spending money and buying different furniture, I try to improve what I have.

 Here are a few furniture pieces that I painted and their colors:

 High-back chairs – painted with Linen Chalked paint ( U used a process to water down the paint to apply tot he fabric).

 Dresser turned buffet (previously brown) – painted with Annie Sloan Chalk Paint Old Ochre.

 Futon frame – painted with painted with Linen Chalked paint.

 Wine dresser (previously black) – painted with SW Perfect Greige.

 Here is the same cabinet painted Behr Seaside Drive…